Pauline Baynes: War work and early career

 In 1940, a year into World War II, both Baynes sisters joined the Women's Voluntary Service.
 The WVS sent them to the Camouflage Development Training Centre that the Royal Engineers had set up in Farnham Castle, where the sisters were put to work making models to be used as teaching aids.
 One of their colleagues at the centre was Powell Perry, whose family owned a company that published picture books for children.
 It was Perry who gave Baynes her first professional commissions.
 Among the Perry Colour Books to which she contributed were Question Mark, Wild Flower Rhymes and a novelization of the libretto of Mozart's opera The Magic Flute.

-From 1942 until the end of the war, the Baynes sisters worked in the Admiralty Hydrographic Department in Bath, making maps and marine charts for the Royal Navy (an experience that stood Baynes in good stead in later life when she created maps of C. S. Lewis's Narnia and J. R. R. Tolkien's Middle-earth).
+From 1942 until the end of the war, the Baynes sisters worked in the Admiralty Hydrographic Department in Bath, making maps and marine charts for the Royal Navy.
+This experience stood Baynes in good stead in later life, when she created maps of C. S. Lewis's Narnia and J. R. R. Tolkien's Middle-earth.
 A letter that she wrote to a friend at this time included a sketch that he passed on to Frank Whittaker, an employee of Country Life.
 Her friend's kindness resulted in commissions from the magazine to illustrate three books of fairy stories by Victoria Stevenson.